 Component Description

 (1) TouchPad light Amber: The TouchPad is off.

 Off: The TouchPad is on.

 (2) Caps lock light On: Caps lock is on.

 (3) ۲ls Power light On: The computer is on.

-\mathbf{o} Blinking: The computer is in the Sleep state.
+$\mathbf{O}$ Blinking: The computer is in the Sleep state.

 Off: The computer is off.

-(4) Num lock light On: Num lock is on.

-(5) ((I)) Wireless light White: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
+(4) ((1)) Wireless light White: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.

 Amber: All wireless devices are off.

+(5) (FR) Web browser light On: The computer is on.

+₩ Off: The computer is off.

-(6) 4 ⊗ Mute light Amber: Computer sound is off.
+(6) 4 0 Mute light Amber: Computer sound is off.

 40 Off: Computer sound is on.

-(7) æ Web browser light On: The computer is on.
+(7) Num lock light On: Num lock is on.

-₩ Off: The computer is off.

-(8) - Calculator light On: The calculator function is on.

-Ш Blinking: The calculator has been activated.

-Buttons and fingerprint reader
+Buttons and fingerprint reader (select models only)

 Component Description (1) TouchPad on/off button Turns the TouchPad on and off.
-(2) (l) Power button When the computer is off, press the button to turn on the computer. Ŭ When the computer is in the Sleep state, press the button briefly to exit Sleep.
+(2) (l) Power button When the computer is off, press the button to turn on the computer. • When the computer is in the Sleep state, press the button briefly to exit Sleep.
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button will result in the loss of unsaved information.
 If the computer has stopped responding and Windows® shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
 To learn more about your power settings, see your power options.
 From the Start screen, type power, select Settings , and then select Power Options .
 (3) ((I)) Wireless button Turns the wireless feature on or off but does not establish a wireless connection.
-(4) 4 ⊘ Volume mute button Mutes and restores speaker sound.
-(5) (1) Web browser button Opens the default Web browser.
-(6) Calculator button Opens the calculator function.
-(7) Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon.
+(4) (1) Web browser button Opens the default Web browser.
+(5) 4 ⊘ Volume mute button Mutes and restores speaker sound.
+(6) Fingerprint reader (select models only) Allows a fingerprint logon to Windows, instead of a password logon.